U.S. News Rankings

 |Application deadline||January 15|

 |SAT/ACT scores must be received by||December 31|

-The student-faculty ratio at Rensselaer Polytechnic Institute is 15:1, and the school has 45.1 percent of its classes with fewer than 20 students.
-The most popular majors at Rensselaer Polytechnic Institute include: Engineering; Computer and Information Sciences and Support Services; Business, Management, Marketing, and Related Support Services; Architecture and Related Services; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 92.5 percent.
+The student-faculty ratio at Rensselaer Polytechnic Institute is 15:1, and the school has 50.2 percent of its classes with fewer than 20 students.
+The most popular majors at Rensselaer Polytechnic Institute include: Engineering; Computer and Information Sciences and Support Services; Biological and Biomedical Sciences; Business, Management, Marketing, and Related Support Services; and Physical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 92.3 percent.